 Rejecting a call

-Call history in the group chat
+Call history in a group chat

-Ending / leaving a call
+Ending / Leaving a call

-Using telephony features via the mobile app
+Using the telephony features via the mobile app

 Create a conference link